Automatic citizenship through birth, adoption or parental marriage

 - The child of a Swedish father and a foreign mother will always become a Swedish citizen if the child is born in Sweden.
 If the father is married to the mother, the child shall receive Swedish citizenship at birth, irrespective of where in the world the birth takes place.

-- The child of a foreign mother who is married to, in a registered partnership with or is the common law spouse of a Swedish woman will also become a Swedish citizen if the child is born in Sweden and insemination took place with the Swedish woman's consent.
+- The child of a foreign mother who is married to, in a registered partnership with, or is the cohabiting partner of a Swedish woman will also become a Swedish citizen if the child is born in Sweden and insemination took place with the Swedish woman's consent.

 A child who acquires the Swedish citizenship of their mother or father at birth may receive dual citizenship.
 This applies in the following circumstances: